2 April 2026

 South Australia: Adelaide Cup Day (9 March)

 SA observes a public holiday for the Adelaide Cup horse racing carnival, held in March.
-SA also has Proclamation Day on 28 December — though in 2026 this falls on the same day as the nationally observed Boxing Day, so it doesn't add an extra day.
+SA also has Proclamation Day holiday on 26 December, with the Monday 28 December public holiday observed in 2026 because the 26th falls on a Saturday.
+South Australia does not get the Monday 27 April Anzac Day substitute.

 Western Australia: Western Australia Day (1 June)